GDivino/algorithms/kth missing positive integer/README.md

 ## Personal Solution

+- Create a counter that goes through each number one by one, and adds a count if the number is not on the list
-- Create a hashmap where array items are the keys, and use the hashmap to check if all of the numbers are in hashmap.
+- Create a hashmap where array items are the keys, and use the hashmap to check if the numbers in the array are in hashmap.

 ## Source